USD$ 4,995USD$ 7,285

 Day 1: ARRIVE HA NOI (D)

-On arrival at Ha Noi, you will be transferred to our hotel for the night.
+On arrival at Ha Noi, you will be transferred to the hotel for the night.
 Depending on the time of your arrival, you’re free to relax and recover from your long flight or you can explore the Old Quarter of Hanoi immediately outside the hotel.
-We will gather at night for our welcome dinner.
+We will gather at night for a welcome dinner.

 Today we travel to the remote Muong Hum market where we will see H’mong, Red Dao and Ha Nhi families socialising and going about their weekly shopping.
 Our journey to and from the market will be through some spectacular landscape so expect many photo stops.
 On return to Sa Pa you will have some free time to explore the town and meet the local ethnic people, including Black H’mong and Red Dao.